-Position the shelves evenly within the oven and maintain a clearance from the oven roof and base.

-If more than one cooking dish or baking tray is to be used on a shelf, leave a gap of at least 25mm between the items themselves and the oven interior.
+- Position the shelves evenly within the oven and maintain a clearance from the oven roof and base. - If more than one cooking dish or baking tray is to be used on a shelf, leave a gap of at least 25mm between the items themselves and the oven interior. - Allow enough space between shelves for food that will rise during cooking. - Do not place items on the oven base as this will prevent air from circulating freely.